Sex and the Supremacy of Christ, Part 2

 “The greatest reward of the cross is knowing the supremacy Christ.”

 Therefore, since it is true that Christ has absorbed all the wrath of God that was aimed at me, and since it is true that Christ has performed the perfect righteousness that God demands of me, there is now for me no condemnation.
 Instead every thought of God and every act of God toward me in Christ Jesus is mercy.
 The way is open to know him and all the beautiful supremacy of his Son.
 The cross of Christ has made the supremacy of Christ knowable.

 The best gift of the gospel is not the forgiveness of sins.
 The best gift of the gospel is not the imputed righteousness of Christ.
 The best gift of the gospel is not eternal life.
 The best gift of the gospel is seeing and savoring the supremacy of Christ himself.
 The greatest reward of the cross is knowing the supremacy Christ.

+How then does the knowledge of the supremacy of Christ (opened to us by the gospel) guide and guard and govern our sexual lives?
 How does it make our sexuality sacred, satisfying, and Christ-exalting?
 Of all the ways this works, I will only mention two.

-First, knowing the supremacy of Christ enlarges the soul so that sex and its little thrills become as small as they really are.
+Knowing the supremacy of Christ enlarges the soul so that sex and its little thrills become as small as they really are.